There are currently no active references in this article.

-A great many authors have extolled the aesthetic and practical virtues of the European Beech, from Virgil and Pliny to Keats and Evelyn.
-Elwes & Henry devote a full 22 pages of their seminal tome to it.
+A great many authors have extolled the aesthetic and practical virtues of the European Beech, from Virgil and Pliny to Keats and Evelyn, admiring its fine shape, smooth bark, exquisite pale green spring flush and the copper of its autumn colours.
+Elwes & Henry (1906) devote a full 22 pages of their seminal tome to it.
 The volume of praise heaped upon it by the famous British dendrologist Alan Mitchell is equalled only by the scorn with which he fervently lashes the purple-leaved cultivars of the same (Mitchell 1996).
 More recently it was the fate of a group of Beech in Ireland that precipitated Thomas Pakenham’s series of photo-essays on ‘Remarkable Trees’ at home and abroad (Pakenham 1996).

 The species has a large native range, centred on central and western Europe where it can form extensive forests at lower elevations, blending into mixed coniferous forests and eventually giving way to conifers entirely at higher elevations.
 It is native to Scandinavia, at least in southern Sweden and south east Norway, and to Britain, having made it across just before the land bridge with continental Europe slipped beneath the waves.
 It extends east, to the north of the Black Sea as far as the mountains of the Crimea, and to the south-west it reaches the Pyrenees and the Cantabrian mountains of northern Spain (Tutin et al. (eds) 1993, Krüssmann 1984).
 To the south-east European Beech is native as far the Balkan peninsula, but here it blends into F. orientalis which extends from the eastern Balkans through Turkey, into the Caucasus, and hence to the Hyrcanian forests south of the Caspian in Iran.
 Hybrid forms occur where the two species meet (Kandemir & Kaya 2009, Davis 1984).